-Stewardship Publicly Reported: America's Charities publishes an annual report of activities for each of our federations, along with a consolidated Annual Report.
+Stewardship Publicly Reported: For many years, America's Charities published an annual report of activities for each of our federations, along with a consolidated Annual Report.
+In 2017, we published a consolidated Annual Report.
 To view the annual reports, please click below.

 - America's Charities Annual Report: 2012 | 2013 | 2014 | 2015 | 2016